33 Abundant Life in the Eternal City

 “Let me look at you,” Adilah said through tears of joy.

 “I’ve come to find you.
-Our entire tribe has a place on the plains of Zion.
+Our entire tribe has a place on the plains of the Eternal City.
 So many have come together there – many who were with the militia, and many who were captives.
 Oh, Adilah, it is the healing of our nation!
 You must come and see for yourself.”

 “Of course, I will come.
 My heart is so happy it is dancing!
 But first, stay with me for this meal.
 Let us celebrate with everyone here, and then I will come with you.”